-The Trustees met with Newton in October 2022 and were satisfied with their approach to voting and engagement.
+The Trustees last met with Newton in October 2022 and were satisfied with their approach to voting and engagement.
 The Trustees are conscious that responsible investment, including voting and engagement, is rapidly evolving and therefore expects most managers will have areas where they could improve.
-Therefore, the Trustees aim to have an ongoing dialogue with Newton to clarify expectations and encourage improvements.